GogoGit/WFE_1_Final/src/home.md

 ## So Many Questions

+1. Pagination is so cool but why do I have an extra empty link:
+    - looking at the link it says the href = /blob/1/ which is the 1st blog?
+    - looking at the nav bar I have a blank spot.
+1. netlify.com forms were enabled!
+    - partially working.
+The Thank you use to work but now it doesn't.
+    - I do see the data that is posted from the form when I check the form section on netlify.
 1. Not sure why the scroll bar is back.
     - What I did to fix it doesn't work now.
+    - Good News is only when the screen is super small.
 1. Console Error now with srcset:
     - failed parsing 'srcset' attribute value since it's 'w' descriptor is invalid.
     - Partly solved:  removed the w from '200vw' for example.